 Cataracts may be so small they are hardly noticed by the dog.
 These are called incipient cataracts.
 This type is usually not visible without special equipment.

-A “mature” cataract is diagnosed when the lens is so cloudy your veterinarian can’t see the back of the eye (the retina).
+A mature cataract is diagnosed when the lens is so cloudy your veterinarian can’t see the back of the eye, or retina.
 A dog with a mature cataract may have a bluish or whitish appearance to the pupil of the eye.
 Dogs with mature cataracts have some degree of diminished vision all the way to complete blindness if both eyes are affected.

 Not All Cloudy Eyes Have Cataracts

 Pet owners frequently assume that an older dog with cloudy eyes has cataracts.
 Cataracts can be confused with a normal aging change in dogs known as nuclear sclerosis.
 Nuclear sclerosis starts around age 7 in dogs.
 It’s a mild to moderate cloudiness in the eye’s lens that does not interfere with vision until it is quite advanced at ages 12-15.
 Your veterinarian will be able to differentiate nuclear sclerosis from a true cataract with an eye exam.

 Causes of Cataracts in Dogs

 While many diseases can cause cataracts in dogs, hereditary cataracts are the number one cause.
 More than 150 different breeds are predisposed to genetic cataracts.
 They include the American cocker spaniel, bichon frise, shih tzu, golden retriever, Labrador retriever, miniature poodle and Siberian husky.
 This type of cataract can show up at any age from birth to middle age.